 - an awl

-- template (free for subscribers to the newsletter, you can join here.)
+- template (free for subscribers, you can join here.)

-The FINAL (straightened) hanging strap size is 2 inch wide by 5 inch long (when sewn in).
+The FINAL (straightened) hanging strap size is 2" wide by 5" long (when sewn in).

-1) Using your template, cut out 3 pieces of fabric:
+Using your STRAP piece, cut out 3 pieces of fabric:

 - 1 piece from outer fabric